grootboot/Vibe/FlappyVibe/flappy-bird-clone/README.md

 ## How to Play

 - Click or tap to make the bird jump.
+Space on keyboard works as well.
-- Navigate through the pipes without hitting them.
+- Navigate over the buildings without hitting them.
 - Try to achieve the highest score possible!

 ## Contributing